 Staff believe that Home Learning enhances and reinforces the learning in school whilst at the same time develops children’s skills of independence and provides opportunities for children to share learning with those at home.
 Depending on the age of the child, children will bring home spellings, times tables, phonics sounds, Maths and Literacy activities.
 Individual reading is encouraged as much as possible at home with adult comments and feedback noted in the Reading Record Book.

-Special Education Needs - (SEN)
+Special Education Needs and Disabilities - (SEND)

 More Able Children